 See Related: Cheapest Places to Visit in the United States

 5. Learn how to Pack Things with the 7 Ps.

 This one is HUGE.
 Poor packing is one of the same mistakes we’ve heard from more than a couple of new long-term travel acolytes.
 This is especially problematic for anyone traveling long-term on a backpacking trip, where you’ll carry your life on your shoulders.

 An adage that helps me pack effectively comes from my time in the British Army – the members of which are the world’s backpacking champions (unless any Falklands-era Royal Marines want to object).

 Proper Planning and Preparation Prevents Piss Poor Performance.

 In this case, consider replacing the words “planning,” “preparation,” or “performance” with “packing” – or not; it all boils down to the same jam.

 If you’re traveling full-time, then packing and unpacking your stuff is a part of your daily life, so it’s important to get it right to save time, save room, save weight, save energy, save your well-being, and potentially even save your life.

-Before planning a Long Term Travel or a round-the-world trip, train yourself on how to pack and manage your travel bags.
-Regardless of how many bags you bring (fewer is better) learn how to pack efficiently.
+We should know.
+Before planning long-term travel or a round-the-world trip, train yourself to pack and manage your travel bags.
+Regardless of how many bags you bring (fewer is better), learn how to pack efficiently.

 Packing efficiently involves: